 |- Winston Churchill

-When a Ranged Attack misses, a shot is usually considered to have
+When a Ranged Attack misses, the shot is usually considered to have

 flown off into the sky or landed harmlessly on the ground next to

 the target.
-Any player may insist on tracking a Missed Shot more accurately, if he has a good reason to make the effort; for most
+Any player may insist on tracking a Missed Shot more accurately, if he or she has a good reason to make the effort; for most

 shots it's not worth slowing down the game.
-He might think that the
+Players might think that the

 target is big enough that even a bad shot would have hit it, or that